- Brand name

 How long to take it

-Do not take a double dose to make up for the dose that you or your child has missed.
+Do not take a double dose to make up for the dose that you.

 If you are not sure what to do, ask your doctor or pharmacist.

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or your child or anyone else may have taken too many Cystagon capsules.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much CYSTAGON.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.